Overview of process, scoring and exclusions

 ESG Portfolio objectives (scoring and carbon)

 In June 2016, we signed the Montréal Carbon Pledge (the Pledge), a collaboration between the UN PRI and investors from around the world.
 The Pledge has attracted commitment from over 120 asset owners and investment managers with over USD 10 trillion in assets under management.
-By signing the Pledge, we have committed to measuring and disclosing the carbon footprint of all of our liquid portfolios to help investors better understand, quantify and manage climate change-related impacts, risk and opportunities.
+By signing the Pledge, we have committed to measuring and disclosing the GHG intensity of all of our liquid portfolios to help investors better understand, quantify and manage climate change-related impacts, risk and opportunities.

 Our overall objective is to: